• Skip to primary navigation

 Michigan Pasties on a stone cutting board.

 Like any meal, there are a million different ways pasties can be prepared.
-However, the traditional Cornish pastry, first popularized in Cornwall, United Kingdom was primarily made with pastry dough, beef, potatoes, onion, and turnips.
+However, the traditional Cornish pasty, first popularized in Cornwall, United Kingdom was primarily made with pastry dough, beef, potatoes, onion, and turnips.

 How to make it

-Prepare your vegetables and herbs by chopping them into small pieces, then add to a large bowl and mix together along with the salt and pepper.
+Prepare your vegetables and herbs by chopping them into small pieces, then add to a large mixing bowl and mix together along with the salt and pepper.
 Separately, crumble your hamburger into small bits.

 Remove your dough from the refrigerator and cut into six equal pieces and then flatten them into ⅛" discs.
 Pile each round of dough with the vegetable mixture, then top with beef and one teaspoon of butter then fold the dough shut.
-Crimp the edges with a fork to ensure it remains closed.
+Crimp edges shut with a fork to ensure it remains closed.

 Finally, beat an egg in a dish and then paint the exterior pie dough with the egg wash to add a glossy shine as it bakes.
 I also like to sprinkle on a little kosher salt.